Chinotto (drink)

-Chinotto ([kiˈnɔtto]) is a type of carbonated soft drink produced from the juice of the fruit of the myrtle-leaved orange tree (Citrus myrtifolia).
+Chinotto ([kiˈnɔtto]) is a carbonated soft drink produced from the juice of the fruit of the myrtle-leaved orange tree (Citrus myrtifolia).
 The beverage is dark in color.
-Its appearance is similar to that of cola, but not as sweet, having a bittersweet taste.
+Its appearance is similar to that of cola, but it is not as sweet, having a bittersweet taste.

 The drink was known in antiquity as a dark-hued, bitter-tasting variant of orange juice, and was considered as refreshment.
 Industrial production of Chinotto soda dates to the 1950s.
-(1920) It is produced in Italy by several companies, and is mostly consumed in Italy and Malta.
+It is produced in Italy by several companies, and is mostly consumed in Italy and Malta.
 San Pellegrino, the mineral water company, exports it under the brand name "Chinò" and "Chinotto."
 Coca-Cola produces it under the brand name "Fanta Chinotto" in Italy and "Fanta Amara" in Malta.

-In Italy, quinine is an ingredient in chinotto beverages.